kepmehz/kepmehz/README.md

 ### Hi there 👋

-I'm a 1st year Information Technology student at Fontys

 <!--
 **kepmehz/kepmehz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.